SoftUni-Internal/interactive-content/EN/11-Final-Exam/00-Problem-01.md

 **Here is a link to the** [resources](https://videos.softuni.org/resources/java/Java-ORM-And-Spring-Data/12-Spring-ORM-Final-Exam.zip) **for this exam.**

-A new airline company is need of a fresh developer to work on their new project and you are the right person for the job.
+A new airline company is in need of a fresh developer to work on their new project and you are the right person for the job.

 You are tasked to work on their project called "Airline".

-The application should accept data from familiar formats (json & xml) and return the data that is listed.
+The application should accept data from familiar formats (JSON & XML) and return the data that is listed.

 It needs to hold the information of all the tickets, that are being bought, all the passengers, their destination, etc.